 Most importantly – try to keep eye contact!
 This is the most engaging thing you can do and works wonders at building trust.

 Look for weaknesses

 ‘Flaws' could be anything from a small dent or scratch on an electrical item or a slight stain on clothing.
-The bonus here is, you'll still be able to get a refund if something else goes wrong, 'cause you haven't made the purchase with that exact flaw in mind.
+You'll still be able to get a refund if something else goes wrong, because you haven't made the purchase with that exact flaw in mind.

 If you're concerned about this, ask a staff member to write on your receipt exactly what the discount was for and have them sign it as proof.

 Try the “I've got to check” trick